 We are professional Geologists working to collect and distribute core from legacy hydrocarbon exploration in the North Sea.
 As we work with geological data everyday, we understand the importance (and cost) of acquiring subsurface samples.
 By collecting and redistributing core from the North Sea, we hope it can be used to encourage those interested in Geoscience, facilitate science outreach and help preserve a unique record of our offfshore Geoheritage.

 Founder & Director

-We are very lucky to be supported by volunteers who donate their time to help the North Sea Core initiative with a variety of tasks, including collecting core material, sourcing additional geological data and put together the resources that we distribute.
+We are very lucky to be supported by a range of people who helps us collecting core material, source additional geological data, and prepare and ship the resources that we distribute.
 You can find some of their details below.

 Ben was inspired by the efforts of the team to save and redistribute core material to aid the next generations of geoscientists.
 Ben is currently a Exploration Geoscientist who loves nothing less than regional geology and clastic sedimentology.
 It was during this that he discovered the importance of publicly available core data for use in research.
 Ben helps out by moving and packaging core, while getting distracted by all the wonderful sandstones in the North Sea Core collection.